A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 \subsubsection{Summerized Lessons}

-We classify the blockchain based FL frameworks into three categories as mentioned above.
-We exploit their topology, workflow, merits and demerits.
-To better understand the characteristics of different structures of BCFL, we summarise the lessons we learned from the above discussions.
+We classify BCFL frameworks into three categories as mentioned above.What's more, we exploit their topology, workflow, merits and demerits.
+To better understand the characteristics of different structures of BCFL, we summarize the lessons we learned from the above discussions.

 \begin{itemize} \item We can design different BCFL structures according to specific demands.
-If the system needs to be aggregator free, then the fully coupled BCFL framework is recommended.
-The flexibly coupled BCFL is suggested when the FL network is not appropriate to run on blockchain network while needs blockchain to assist its learning process for higher model accuracy or data sharing.
-We can also manipulate blockchain to do reputation management to restrain the behaviors of participates, in this situation, the loosely coupled BCFL will be a good choice.
+If the system needs to be aggregator free, then the FuC-BCFL framework is recommended.
+The FlC-BCFL is suggested when the FL network is not appropriate to run on blockchain network and needs blockchain to assist its learning process for higher model accuracy or data sharing.
+We can also manipulate blockchain to do reputation management to restrain the behaviors of participates, in this situation, the LoC-BCFL will be a good choice.

-\item Despite the fact that we can classify them and they can exhibit different properties, it is currently rather challenging to indicate which structure of the BCFL is the safest and most reliable.
+\item Despite the fact that we can classify the structures and they can exhibit different properties, it is currently rather challenging to indicate which structure of the BCFL is the safest and most reliable.
 We argue that the safety and reliability of BCFL should be evaluated in the perspective of specific computing needs and environments. \item Resource constraint and communication latency are impediments to the efficient operation of BCFL and must be addressed regardless of the architecture. \end{itemize}